Practice notes

 Adverse possession in Uganda

-A person out of possession of land generally has twelve years to recover it; after that the Limitation Act can bar the action and extinguish the title.
-But the doctrine o…
+A person out of possession of land generally has twelve years to recover it under section 5 of the Limitation Act, Cap.
+290 (2023 Revision); after that the action is barr…

 Specific performance in Uganda